Identifying Testing Improprieties, Irregularities, and Breaches

 The STAIRS/Appeals Process

 After the incident is reported, TOMS will immediately prompt the filing of an Appeal if that is the appropriate action.
 A system email will be sent that describes the submittal and includes the STAIRS case number that can be used for searches in TOMS.
-This email will be sent to the submitter (and to the LEA CAASPP coordinator, if the STAIRS case or the Appeal is submitted by the CAASPP test site coordinator).
+This email will be sent to the submitter (and to the LEA CAASPP coordinator, if the STAIRS case or the Appeal is submitted by the site CAASPP coordinator).

 LEA CAASPP coordinators must view the announcements and to-do list in the “MyTOMS at a Glance” section of their home page in TOMS.
 TOMS sends an automated notification to the LEA if there are any STAIRS cases that have a Draft status and need to be submitted shortly before the LEA’s testing window closes.